February 11, 2023Review Recipe

 - Ice cubes

-PRO TIP: If you can’t find frozen mango chunks in your local grocery stores, you can pick up fresh ripe mangos and cut them up yourself into chunks and store them in the freezer so you can enjoy this amazing drink all year long.
+If you can’t find frozen mango chunks in your local grocery stores, you can pick up fresh ripe mangos and cut them up yourself into chunks.
+Store them in the freezer so you can enjoy this amazing drink all year long.

 SUBSTITUTIONS AND ADDITIONS

 MIX-INS: Since this easy favorite is homemade, you can also experiment with other mix-ins.
 I have friends who like their mojitos spicy and served with basil.

 FRUIT: You could also blend in pineapple, coconut, or peach along with or instead of the mango.